-- in the case of submission to the courts of an EU Member State: in accordance with the provisions on prorogation of jurisdiction contained in Regulation Brussels I recast (supra question 7.2), except in cases where the rules on exclusive jurisdiction of the Regulation are to be applied (in general, concerned with proceedings referred to: (a) in rem rights or tenancies in immovable property; (b) the validity of the constitution, nullity or dissolution of companies or other legal persons, or the validity of the decisions of their organs; (c) the validity of entries in public registers; (d) the registration of patents, trademarks, designs or other similar rights subject to deposit or registration; and (e) the enforcement of judgments); - (ii) in the case of submission to non-EU foreign courts abided by conventions: in accordance with the applicable international bilateral conventions (ad ex.
-Hague Convention of June 30th, 2005 on Choice of Court Agreements); and - (iii) in the case of submission to foreign courts not covered by conventions: in accordance with the Spanish Organic Law of the Judiciary, such submission would be valid, unless the exclusive jurisdiction of the Spanish courts is violated (in general, the same cases described supra in (i) (a) to (e), with regard to Regulation Brussels I recast).
+- (i) in the case of submission to the courts of an EU Member State: in accordance with the provisions on prorogation of jurisdiction contained in Regulation Brussels I recast (supra question 7.2), except in cases where the rules on exclusive jurisdiction of the Regulation are to be applied (in general, concerned with proceedings referred to: (a) in rem rights or tenancies in immovable property; (b) the validity of the constitution, nullity or dissolution of companies or other legal persons, or the validity of the decisions of their organs; (c) the validity of entries in public registers; (d) the registration of patents, trademarks, designs or other similar rights subject to deposit or registration; and (e) the enforcement of judgments); - (ii) in the case of submission to non-EU foreign courts covered by existing conventions in force in Spain: in accordance with the applicable international bilateral conventions (ad ex.
+Hague Convention of 30 June 2005 on Choice of Court Agreements currently applicable to exclusive choice-ofcourt agreements designating UK courts); and - (iii) in the case of submission to foreign courts not covered by conventions: in accordance with the Spanish Organic Law of the Judiciary, such submission would be valid, unless the exclusive jurisdiction of the Spanish courts is violated (in general, the same cases described supra in (i) (a) to (e), with regard to Regulation Brussels I recast).